Delta IV: Delta Cryogenic Second Stage

 The upper stage of the Delta IV was the Delta Cryogenic Second Stage (DCSS).
 The DCSS was based on the Delta III upper stage but has increased propellant capacity.
 Two versions have been produced: a 4 m diameter DCSS that was retired with the Delta IV Medium and a 5 m diameter DCSS that remained in service with the Delta IV Heavy.
-The 4 m diameter version lengthened both Delta III propellant tanks, while the 5-meter version had an extended diameter liquid hydrogen tank and a further lengthened liquid oxygen tank.
+The 4-meter diameter version lengthened both Delta III propellant tanks, while the 5-meter version had an extended diameter liquid hydrogen tank and a further lengthened liquid oxygen tank.
 Regardless of the diameter, each DCSS was powered by one RL10B-2 engine, with an extendable carbon-carbon nozzle to improve specific impulse.
 Two different interstages were used to mate the first stage and DCSS.
-A tapering interstage that narrowed down from 5 m to 4 m diameter was used to mate the 4 m DCSS to the CBC, while a cylindrical interstage was used to mate the 5 m DCSS.
+A tapering interstage that narrowed down from 5 to 4-meter diameter was used to mate the 4-meter DCSS to the CBC, while a cylindrical interstage was used to mate the 5-meter DCSS.
 Both interstages were built from composites and enclosed the liquid oxygen tank, with the larger liquid hydrogen tank making up part of the vehicle's outer mold line.